 Check out the footage & photos of from the last eruption of Mount Agung (however ignore the narrators condescending remarks about Balinese religion):

 CURRENT RISKS IN BALI:

-Obviously, for the people living within a close radius (9-12km) of the volcano, the risk is severe.
+For the people living within a close radius (10km) of the volcano, the risk is heightened.
 People in this region should be evacuating now to ensure their safety.
-There are many shelters, schools and camps being set up in surrounding regions for evacuees to stay.
-We will create an additional article as more information comes to light about what you can do to help the local residents & animals of East Bali.
+There are many shelters, schools and camps have been set up in surrounding regions for evacuees to stay.

-However as Mount Agung is significantly closer to us (Ubud is approximate 33km from the centre of Agung, as the crow flies) it is only safe to take precautions if the wind sends an ash cloud our way.
+In Ubud, the only consequence of the current eruption (or an explosive one in the future) is a potential ash cloud.
+Thus far, when the ash headed in our direction, the effect was minimal in Ubud.
+However Ngurah Rai airport was temporarily closed.
 If you’re concerned about what do to incase a cloud of ash is sent your way read our article about preparing for the eruption of Mount Agung.
 The online resource ‘Windy’ show you the current direction that the wind is traveling so you can get an idea of where the majority of the ash may be directed.

 – FREQUENTLY ASKED QUESTIONS –

-Stay tuned to our website as we will keep you notified on changes in the operating hours of Ngurah Rai airport.
+Stay tuned to our Instagram Stories as we will keep you notified on changes in the operating hours of Ngurah Rai airport.